Pears' Cyclopaedia

+Background

 Each edition traditionally featured an atlas, a gazetteer, a chronological list of events, a list of prominent people (past and present), a miniature encyclopaedia of general information and around a dozen or more other sections on various subjects such as cinema, classical mythology, current events, wine, astronomy, ideas and beliefs, gardening, medicine, etc. The selection of subjects varied slightly over the years, and in later years the world atlas section was dropped, leaving a world and European map inside the front and rear covers and with the Gazetteer limited to the British Isles.

 From 1953, it was published annually.
 It was published by Pelham Books from 1959 to 1988, and from then until the final, 2017 edition by Penguin Books.
 Dr. Chris Cook was the editor from 1977 until the final edition.

 During the 1950s, Pears' awarded the Silver Pears' Trophy annually to a prominent person for "outstanding British achievement in any field."

 The 2017–2018 edition, released on 31 August 2017, was subtitled "The Final Edition".
-The publisher confirmed it is the last: "In the age of the internet, Pears' has continued to be a uniquely British almanac, reaching readers across generations.
-It is with great sadness that we stop publishing it as Dr. Cook retires but we celebrate his dedication and generosity over the past four decades."
+The publisher confirmed it is the last:

 According to The Bookseller, "Statistics from Nielsen BookScan have also revealed volume sales of the work have sharply declined in recent years: the 2001/02 edition sold 24,229 copies whereas the 2016/17 edition sold only 2,854."
 Over its history, Pears' had "produced sales over 3 million copies by the 1930s and at least as many since".
 The Guardian's article on the final edition cites total sales over the last decade (2007–2017) of "more than 120,000", adding that, "according to Penguin, it did particularly well in election years".